ruthlesshelp/learning-journal/20171122/21st-century-orgs.md

 Interestingly, I think the best leaders I have known have *both* but not too much of either:
--- _the wise leader_: the compassion and judgement of the Covey model -- _the benign dictator_: very high standards (perfectionism), indifference to status quo, and real ambition of the Dearing model (edited)
+-- _the wise leader_: the compassion and judgement of the Covey model -- _the benign dictator_: very high standards (perfectionism), indifference to status quo, and real ambition of the Dearing model

 ### The Evolution of the Employee
 ![The Evolution of the Employee](./the_evolution_of_the_employee.jpg)